 I make picadillo once a month, even when I’m not making empanadas, because I like to fill lots of stuff with it, like hollowed out potatoes, acorn squash halves, avocado halves, etc. If there are any leftovers, make some nachos with it (you’re welcome).

-Cuban empanadas can be made with store-bought dough discs found in the ethnic freezer section of the grocery store.
-I always make my own dough, so I’ve included that recipe for y’all too.
+Cuban empanadas can be made with store-bought dough discs found in the ethnic freezer section of the grocery store, but they taste so much better made with homemade dough.
+I always make my own, so I’ve included the recipe and wait until you see how easy to is to make!

 Did you enjoy this Cuban empanadas recipe?
 Don’t forget to leave me a comment and share it with friends and family.